Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yeah.

-issue yeah and when i say he didn't harm anybody else i mean obviously it caused grief for his
+When I say he didn't harm anybody else, I mean, obviously it caused grief for his family, but.

-was a nice sort of i think a really nice note from his sister and um yeah they kind of respect his
+Which was a nice sort of, I think a really nice note from his sister and, yeah, they kind of respect his decisions there.

-And honestly, even if he did, it's his life.
+And also, even if he did, it's his life.

 Yeah.